 Tips for long-haul flights with children

-- Do ignore any household rules you have about TVs and computer usage during the flight.
+- Do ignore any household rules you have about screen time during the flight.

 - Do discuss and set expectations with your children at the latest when they are on-board the flight.